How do I stop my transmission from getting hot?

 You hear odd noises coming from the transmission: Your transmission may have difficulty shifting between gears, or there may be clunking or grinding noises during shifts.
 This can indicate transmission fluid loss, high internal transmission temperatures, or both, which can be caused by a bad transmission cooler.

 Air flow is on of the biggest factors in allowing your transmission cooler to do its job, as long as it is placed in a spot in front of the vehicle. … If you are in a situation where you cannot use a cooler in front of the car where it can get enough air flow, it is recommended to use a cooler with a fan.

 Too big could be a concern if mounted in the front of the rad creating a loss of air flow to keep the engine cooled .
 Years ago , GM released a TSB about overcooling the transmission in cold climates .

 What should I do if my transmission is overheating?

 What to do when your transmission is overheating:

 - Stop driving immediately and let your transmission cool down.

 - Make a note of what you were doing, where you are, what’s happening (noises, etc.)

 - After cooling down, start back up & gingerly continue on your way.

-What makes transmission overheat?
+What temp does a transmission overheat?